awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-user-pool-authorizer-permissions.md

 }
 ```

-Make sure that the policy is attached to your IAM user, an IAM group that you belong to, or an IAM role that you're assigned to\.
+Make sure that the policy is attached to an IAM group that you belong to or an IAM role that you're assigned to\.

 In the preceding policy document, the `apigateway:POST` action is for creating a new authorizer, and the `apigateway:PATCH` action is for updating an existing authorizer\.
 You can restrict the policy to a specific region or a particular API by overriding the first two wildcard \(\*\) characters of the `Resource` values, respectively\.